About Engineers Australia South Australia

 Engineers Australia has over 6,000 members in South Australia.
 The South Australian division is pledged to undertake a variety of important roles to facilitate the advancement of our members' careers and promotion of the engineering profession.

 Niki Robinson is an environmental engineer with a chemical science qualification.
-She has over 17 years’ experience in the water industry, working as a senior project engineer and project manager for both private and public sectors and is currently the Manager of Water and Sewerage Infrastructure Regulation at the Department of State Development.
+She has over 17 years’ experience in the water industry, working as a senior project engineer and project manager for both private and public sectors and is currently the Manager of Water and Sewerage Infrastructure Regulation at the Department of Premier and Cabinet.

 Within Engineers Australia, Niki is a past Chair of Women in Engineering South Australia, and a representative on the National Women in Engineering Committee and National Chemical College Board.
 She is also heavily involved in the water industry, sitting on the Australian Water Association State Branch Committee and previously on the WaterAid South Australia Fundraising Committee.
 Niki is happily married with two young children and in her spare time enjoys sharing great food and wine with family and friends.
 She loves being an engineer and immerses herself in engineering and the water industry at every opportunity.